shelfi/chat/README.md

     )

+Note: Init data is optional.
+You can init a widget without any user data ie: _sfchat.init('YOUR_WIDGET_ID').
+In this case the a visitor chat widget session would be an anonymous one until she sends data using the default user info form.

 Also you can use the second init json object to configure your widget.
 Normally the configuration is initialized during init phase (you can modify these values via your admin panels widget configuation section).
 You can override these settings at client level using the second json object, as in example:

     _sfchat.init('YOUR_WIDGET_ID',